RedHatInsights/insights-frontend-storybook/src/docs/deployments/overview/DOC.md

-# Insights Platform Deployments
+# Cloud Services Deployments

-Insights front-end apps can be deployed very simply by pushing the build files of your React app to the environment branch of your choosing in your app’s build repo.
-For example, to deploy the stable version of your app to production, build your app so that the basepath is `/insights/platform/[app-name]/` and then push your files to the prod-stable branch on your build repo.
+Cloud Services front-end apps can be deployed very simply by pushing the build files of your React app to the environment branch of your choosing in your app’s build repo.
+For example, to deploy the stable version of your app to production, build your app so that the basepath is `/[bundle]/[app-name]/` and then push your files to the prod-stable branch on your build repo.

-If you wish to deploy the beta version of your app to prod, build your app so that the basepath routes to `/insightsbeta/platform/[app-name]/` and push those files to prod-beta.
+## Stable versus Beta

-Stable versus Beta
+Cloud Services Platform provides a beta and stable version in CI, QA, and Prod environments so that users can try out the latest features as soon as possible.
+When releasing to stable, the basepath of the app should point to `/[bundle]/[app-name]/` whereas when releasing to beta, the basepath should point to `/[bundle]/[app-name]/`.
-Insights Platform provides a beta and stable version in CI, QA, and Prod environments so that users can try out the latest features as soon as possible.
-When releasing to stable, the basepath of the app should point to `/insights/platform/[app-name]/` whereas when releasing to beta, the basepath should point to `/insights/platform/[app-name]/`.

 The insights-frontend-starter-app is setup to release this way for all of the available environments.

 ## Starter App Updates